 What kinds of topics have students researched in the past?

-Some recent topics produced by our undergraduate honors students include: Women, Consumption and the Hummer H3; Late Night Talk Shows; Student Social Movements and the Media; Race, Identity and Cyberspace; Communist Blacklisting and Broadway; Korean Media Regulation; Latin American Press and Development; The Art of Subtitles; and The Aesthetics of Information in New Media Graffitti as Political Communication.
+Some recent topics produced by our undergraduate honors students include: Masculinity and Latin American Soap Operas; Communist Blacklisting and Broadway; Social Media Surveillance of Refugees; Korean Media Regulation; The Art of Subtitles; and New Media Graffiti as Political Communication.
+You can also check out this YouTube Honors Channel of honors students’ short, end-of-year presentations.

 How do I initiate this process?

 After considering if this program is right for you, discuss your topic ideas with a member of the MCC faculty.

 You must work with a full-time faculty member.
 MCC faculty members present a wide range of interests, from globalization and politics in the media to the study of gaming and consumer culture.
 Please consult these MCC Faculty Areas of Undergraduate Thesis Supervision Areas.
 Your advisor and the Director of Undergraduate Studies can also help you identify a faculty supervisor whose expertise best matches your interests.